 Contaminants in the pool water sample were only present in very low concentrations, if at all.
 Concentrations of chlorine and oil and grease were below the limits of detection.
 Neither of the samples exceeded any of the consent limits.
-These results are not indicative of any adverse effects on the quality of the receiving seawater due to the emptying of the outdoor pool.
+These results did not indicate any adverse effects on the quality of the receiving seawater due to the emptying of the outdoor pool.